 ~Holly in Arizona

-I was surprised to see my suggestion about dropping Biology lab too, because I’m a nurse!
-I loved biology – and especially the biology labs!
+I’m a trained nurse, so it is surprising to see me suggest that dropping biology lab is an option!
+I loved biology and especially the biology labs!
 I think it’s important to remember how financially desperate people can be in this economy.
-It’s better to drop a biology lab than not do biology at all – or stop homeschooling entirely because of concerns about science.
+It’s better to drop a biology lab than not do biology at all or worse, to stop homeschooling entirely because of concerns about science costs.

-First, public universities sometimes have very different requirements than colleges as a whole.
-I have to gear my message to “general” college preparation.
-Some colleges requires that lab sciences be taught in a classroom with a certified teacher, for example, and I don’t mention that in my article.
-It’s a general college prep article.
+Public universities sometimes have very different requirements than colleges as a whole.
+Because I have to gear my message to “general” college preparation, I urge parents to check requirements at the colleges their child is planning to attend.
+Some colleges requires lab sciences be taught in a classroom with a certified teacher, for example.

-There is no national definition about what a lab science really is.
-No definition.
+Surprisingly, there is also no national definition for what a lab science is.
 Here is a snippet from an upcoming article I’ve written about lab sciences:

 Most colleges do not require documented lab sciences.
 Some colleges do.
-The most important thing for parents is to research the schools where they plan to apply.
-Usually a college that has specific science requirements will also provide a method for them to achieve success.
-Perhaps they will allow the ACT science portion to meet the requirement, or they will accept an SAT Subject Test or AP exam in a science area.
+Usually a college that has specific science requirements will also provide a specific method to achieve it.
+Perhaps they will allow the ACT science portion to meet the requirement, or they will accept an SAT Subject Test or AP exam in an area of science.

-It’s a good idea to make parents aware that the public university in your area has a greater emphasis in lab science.
-But I think it’s good to remember that colleges are rarely specific about WHICH sciences, and it’s OK for parents to have some delight-directed science courses along with the more ordinary biology-chemistry-physics choices.
+It’s a good idea to make parents aware if the public university in your area has a greater emphasis on lab sciences.
+I think it’s also important to remember that colleges are rarely specific about WHICH sciences, and it’s OK for parents to include some delight directed science courses along with the more ordinary biology-chemistry-physics choices.